I’ll be honest with you. It’ll be difficult to get your written works read, in this world full of noise.

-I decided to study what catchy titles convert for big blogs out there.
+I decided to study what catchy headlines convert for big blogs out there.
 I mean, several blogs accrue millions of dollars per month through Content Marketing, and I noticed certain title examples peculiar with these websites.

 I once used these catchy title examples secret freely in Nairaland Forum’s comment section to amass about one thousand visitors to my blog, in less than 50 minutes.
 And on that day, I had about ninety more email subscribers.

 And today, I’ll show you four elevating secrets that’ll drive massive engagement to your writings.

 Splash a Taste on Your Title: Make it Sweet or Bitter

 Scientists discovered that the human brain doesn’t easily detach its concentration from a taste.
 Appeal to the tongue of your readers with tasty words in the title.
 ‘Honey’ and ‘Aloe vera’ are two different taste words, for example.
 Tasty words that correlate with your topic’s essence will make your readers want to have a taste, if delicious; or force your readers to guide against the risk in bitterness or poison, for safety.

 When you appeal to the sense of taste, with your headline, you make your content irresistible.
 It’s like a trap that entangles your reader.
 You don’t work on her consciousness this time around, but rather her subconscious part.

 Have you ever caught a glimpse of a headline, locked your phone, and again rushed back to open the phone?

 As a Travel writer, you decide to address some challenges Nigerians face, “5 Sour Experiences You Must Have When You Board a Motorbike“, will engage massive traffic.